-French 102 emphasizes the development of communication skills (listening, speaking, reading
+French 102 emphasizes the development of communication skills (listening, speaking, reading and writing) to help students function effectively in real-life contexts.

 It provides a systematic review of grammatical structures necessary for successfully communicating in French.
 It stresses spontaneous conversation through the use of current videos, journal articles and literature.
-This course will be transcribed as French 102

-Beginning French II (4 credits) at SCSU.
+This course will be transcribed as French 102 Beginning French II (4 credits) at SCSU.